Cyclura nubila caymanensis

 Cyclura nubila caymanensis, the Lesser Caymans iguana, Cayman Brac iguana, Cayman Island brown iguana or Sister Isles iguana, is a critically endangered subspecies of the Cuban iguana (Cyclura nubila).
 It is native to two islands to the south of Cuba: Cayman Brac and Little Cayman, which are also known as the Sister Isles due to their similar shapes and close proximity to each other.
-The population of this subspecies has been impacted by habitat encroachment by human development and is likely being destroyed due to predation by cats (Felis domesticus), the population on Cayman Brac has remained particularly small for decades.
+The population of this subspecies has been impacted by habitat encroachment by human development and is likely being destroyed due to predation by cats (Felis catus), the population on Cayman Brac has remained particularly small for decades.

 Taxonomy

 The Lesser Caymans iguana, Cyclura nubila caymanensis, is only found on the islands of Little Cayman and Cayman Brac.
 It is a subspecies of Cuban iguana.
 This subspecies has been introduced to Grand Cayman, where it has interbred with that island's endemic blue iguana (C. lewisi).

 Its specific name, nubila, is Latin for 'cloudy', 'overcast' or 'gloomy', and was chosen in 1831 by the British zoologist John Edward Gray.
 Its subspecific name caymanensis refers to the islands where it lives, the suffix -ensis meaning 'of' or 'pertaining to'.

 Using a single specimen from Cayman Brac collected in 1911, Herpetologists and taxonomists Thomas Barbour and Gladwyn Kingsley Noble first described the Lesser Caymans iguana as a species in 1916.
 Chapman Grant, in an article published in 1940, subsumed the taxon as a subspecies of Cyclura macleayi.

 In 1975 Albert Schwartz and Richard Thomas renamed the species C. nubila again, using the trinomial nomenclature C. nubila caymanensis for this taxon.
 It evolved from and will readily interbreed with the nominate subspecies, as well as with Cyclura nubila lewisi, with which it has viable, fully fertile offspring.